 that's great.
 But some of those fishermen just shake their head in disgust when

-faced with a fisherman who does not pinch down the barbs on his hooks.
-If you don't
+faced with a fisherman who does not pinch down his barbs.
+If you like your barbs,

 insignificant as that, you can imagine how big the differences can seem between